AqwamCreates/DataPredict/docs/Overview/UsingGradientDescentModifiers.md

 # Getting Started

 By default, the machine/deep learning models uses batch gradient descent upon initialization.
-To change this we will use one of our special features.
+To change this we create a GradientDescentModifier object.

+We will modify the graident descent to mini batch gradient descent.

 ```
+local Model = MDLL.Models.SupportVectorMachine.new()

-local GradientDescentModes = MDLL.Others.GradientDescentModes
+local ModifiedModel = MDLL.Others.GradientDescentModifier.new(SupportVectorMachine, "MiniBatch")
 ```

-In this tutorial, we will be using "Mini Batch" gradient descent.
-We also need to supply the machine/deep learning model, featureMatrix and labelVector (optional).
-We will skip this part for now.

-Then we feed it to startGradientDescentFunction().
-Since we're using batch size, we ensure that the batch size value is inputted.
+Once that is set up, you can call train() and predict() functions from the ModifiedModel.
+This is because it uses the original model's train() and predict() functions.

+In other words, you can do what the original model can do, except the behaviour of the gradient descent and the cost has been changed.

 ```
-GradientDescentModes:startGradientDescent(LogisticRegressionModel, "MiniBatch", featureMatrix, labelVector, 2)
+local costArray = ModifiedModel:train(featureMatrix, labelVector)

+local predictedVector = ModifiedModel:predict(featureMatrix2)
 ```

+Looks pretty similar huh?
+You can try to combine this with other functionalitiees as well.

 That's all for today!